 New York State developed Bear Mountain and Harriman State Parks, and both are crisscrossed with serpentine hiking trails.
 Many are rich with history, used by settlers and soldiers for centuries.

-The Doodletown Trail isn’t as heavily forested as it rises along ridges where tougher grasses find it easy to survive.
+The Doodletown Trail isn’t as heavily forested, rising along ridges where tougher grasses remain.

 We weren’t lonely, surprisingly.

 The hike is not difficult or long, but it’s scenic, especially in autumn.
-And we soon joined a handful of others sharing the walk inot a managed area around the small reservoir.
+And we soon joined a handful of others sharing the walk through a managed area around the small reservoir.

 Doodletown, Suburban Ghost Town Skeletons

-The surprising thing is how much the Parks Commission left of the little village that once was, home to many as 700 residents.
+The Parks Commission left visible reminders of the little village that once was, home to many as 700 residents.

 The old road is not much different from any trail through the Bear Mountain woods.
-It’s wider and, for most of us passing, infused with curiosity about (and a little sadness for) the people who lived here.
+It’s wider and, for most of us, infused with curiosity about (and a little sadness for) lost families and homes.

 Here, you sense the literal truth of never going home, not even for a nostalgic drive by.